|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 moderator at this event which was organized by the Kidney & Urology Foundation of America.

-be done about the kidney shortage in New York.
-I handed him a letter about my ideas for incentives to get more
+done about the kidney shortage in New York.
+I handed him a letter about my ideas for incentives to get more people

-people to donate a kidney.
-Yes, the kidney shortage is not just a New York problem, but a major problem in every
+to donate a kidney.
+Yes, the kidney shortage is not just a New York problem, but a major problem in every city in the

-city in the USA.
-And because of some of former Mayor Bloomberg's past reforms, New York has served as a role
+USA.
+And because of some of former Mayor Bloomberg's past reforms, New York has served as a role model for

-model for other cities and countries throughout the world!
-So if something is done here in New York to get more
+other cities and countries throughout the world!
+So if something is done here in New York to get more people to

-could help alleviate the kidney shortage not just in New York but perhaps in other cities in the USA as well!
-Over
+alleviate the kidney shortage not just in New York but perhaps in other cities in the USA as well!
+Over 7,000 people

 * * * *